Limelite Heritage Pointing Mortar

 - Suitable for use in listed and heritage buildings

 - Environmentally friendly - Lime mortars actively absorb CO2 from the atmosphere

-Limelite Heritage Pointing Mortar is available in 0-4mm and 0-2mm aggregate sizes for thin joint application.
+Limelite Heritage Pointing Mortar is available in 0-2mm aggregate size for brick slips.

 Range of colours

 Limelite Heritage Lime Mortar is available in six standard colours.
 A colour matching service is available allowing us to match samples from our client’s site.

 Lime mortars are vapour permeable - allowing moisture to evaporate and buildings breathe.
 This significantly reduces the risk of trapped moisture, damage to building fabric and mould growth.
 Eliminating trapped moisture in brickwork reduces the risk of frost damage and significantly improves thermal efficiency.

 The flexibility of Lime mortars significantly reduce the risk of cracking and allow for slight movement and thermal expansion throughout the life of the building.